 Outdoor water budgets for residential locations are calculated using three factors:

 Irrigable area is the amount of landscaped area on the property that receives regular watering.
-Evapotranspiration is the amount of water that is lost each day due to evaporation and plant transpiration.
-Evaporation will vary due to factors such as wind, humidity, and temperature.
+Evapotranspiration (ET) is the amount of water that is lost each day due to evaporation and plant transpiration.
+ET will vary due to factors such as wind, humidity, and temperature.
 Lastly, the plant factor equates to the specific amount of irrigation water required by each type of plant in your yard.

 Customers whose water use remains within their water budgets are billed at the lowest available rates, and customers who exceed their water budgets are billed at higher rates for the amount of water they use above their water budget.
 All water rate revenue in excess of $2.27 per billing unit (BU), which is the District’s marginal cost of water, will be designated for the Water Efficiency Fund.
-The chart, below, depicts how funds are allocated based on usage during normal water supply conditions.

 To most effectively manage water resources, the Water Efficiency Fund was created to help promote water conservation and water use efficiency programs.
 The program implements rebates for water efficient fixtures and appliances, water conservation educational campaigns, and more to promote drought-friendly practices within the local community.
 The Water Efficiency Fund receives most of its funding through the “non‐budget tiers” (currently Tiers 3, 4, and 5) of water and recycled water rate revenue.
 The greater the demand for water, the greater the need to expand the Conservation and Water Use Efficiency Programs and incur related costs.
 These incremental cost increases are therefore proportionately allocated to customers who use water within Tiers 3, 4, and 5.

 We’re committed to ensuring that our customers have a customized water budget that promotes efficiency while providing the water necessary to meet their everyday needs.
-Should legitimate reasonable need for additional water arise for your home or business, our Water Budget Based Rate Structure includes simple steps to adjust your established water budget.
+Should legitimate reasonable need for additional water arise for your home or business, our Water Budget Based Rate Structure includes simple steps to modify your water budget.
 Simply fill out a Variance Request, either residential or commercial based on your needs, or call the District to provide us with some basic information and we will guide you through the process.